 Most of the campsites are less than 200 feet from Lake Huron, giving campers a scenic view of the lake from their campsites.
-The Cedar Run Nature Trail runs close to campground and can easily be accessed by foot or bike.
+The Cedar Run Nature Trail runs close to the campground and can easily be accessed by foot or bike.
 There is also a bike rental close to the trail as well as a mini convenience store and a playground for kids.
-Reservations can also be made several weeks prior to visit.
+Reservations can also be made several weeks prior to your visit.

 Seasonal activities in Harrisville State Park